 Specifically, income decile 9 has always had a higher expenditure share for fuels and lubricants than income decile 2.
 In contrast, since 2014, expenditure decile 2 households’ expenditure share for fuels and lubricants has been higher than that of expenditure decile 9, with the magnitude of this difference consistently increasing over the remaining period.

 Figure 7 shows the 12-month inflation rate for retired and non-retired households from January 2006 to March 2019.

-Since July 2017, the 12-month inflation rate for retired households has been consistently higher than non-retired households.
-In the first three months of 2019, the absolute difference in 12-month inflation rate between the two households was 0.2 percentage points.
+Since 2014, the 12-month inflation rates for retired and non-retired households have been broadly similar.
+In the first three months of 2019, the absolute difference in 12-month inflation rate between the two households was 0.1 percentage points.
 This difference was driven mainly by the recreation and culture, and housing, water, electricity, gas and other fuels categories.

 Figure 8 shows the expenditure shares for retired and non-retired households for 2019 (January).

-The second-largest category of expenditure for non-retired households is transport, whereas it is recreation and culture for retired households.
+The second-largest category of expenditure for non-retired households is transport, whereas it is recreation and culture for retired households, although the differences between these two categories are very small.
 Within the recreation and culture category, the largest difference stems from retired households’ expenditure share for package holidays and is likely due to retired households having more time to engage in leisure activities than non-retired households.